maRT1gaS/cloudflare-docs/content/cloudflare-one/examples/common-name.md

 ---
 weight: 3
 type: example
 summary: The request will need to present a valid certificate with an expected common name.
 tags:
   - Common name
+title: Common name
 ---

 # Common name